Rules concerning termination of employment

-How and when should I give in my notice?
-What are my rights if my terms and conditions of employment are drastically changed?
-And what should I know about notice periods and severance agreements?
+How and when should you give in your notice?
+What are your rights if your terms and conditions of employment are drastically changed?
+And what should you know about notice periods and severance agreements?
 Learn about your rights and options in relation to termination of employment.

 Termination of employment is when you give in your notice, when you are dismissed by your employer or in some cases, when your terms and conditions of employment are changed so drastically that it also counts as a termination of employment.